Trustroots/trustroots/INSTALL.md

 2. It can take up to 5 minutes.
 Mongoose might complain about duplicates — just ignore these errors.
 3. To see the result, log in with your chosen username and password `password`.

+To drop your database, run: `npm run dropdb`

 ## Updating